Click here to review text of state statute (see Cal. Civ Code 1798.82)

 Personal information of California residents.

-Definition includes medical information, health insurance information, and information or data collected through the use or operation of an automated license plate recognition system.
+Definition includes medical information, health insurance information, biometric data, genetic data, tax identification number, passport number, military identification number, or other unique identification number issued on a government document, and information or data collected through the use or operation of an automated license plate recognition system.

 Definition also captures a user name or email address in combination with a password or security question and answer that would permit access to an online account.